Welcome to the FAERF Institute

 “I value the families, the survivors who have courageously given back by sharing their experiences, so organizations know what do do and what not to do.
 I am excited about being a part of changing traditional ways of thinking and bias with “proving” that it is good to be good.”

-Lisa lives in Columbus, OH with her wife Jaime and daughters, Adelaide and Francesca.
+Lisa lives in Columbus, Ohio, with her wife, Jaime, and their daughters, Adelaide and Francesca.

 Bruce LaLonde